XLabs-AI/deforum-x-flux/README.md

-# Deforum implementation based on flux-dev by XLabs-AI
+# Deforum based on flux-dev by XLabs-AI

 ### Install requirements
 ```bash